 The Neuroscience MS program requires applicants to have taken two semesters or the equivalent in each of the following: Biology, Chemistry, and Organic Chemistry.
 Students must have also completed the laboratory courses associated with these core science courses.
 A bachelor's degree or the equivalent is required prior to matriculation, along with the submission of official GRE (or MCAT) scores.
 Three letters of recommendation are required and we highly encourage that these come from individuals who have supervised the student either in an academic course or research environment, with direct knowledge of the student's aptitude for scientific research.
 Completion of these prerequisites does not ensure acceptance.
 Admission occurs on a rolling basis and is competitive.

 - Biology with lab- 2 semesters

 - Organic Chemistry with lab- 2 semesters

 Deadline for application completion is June 1st, though available positions may fill prior to that deadline.
 We highly recommend for students to apply before April 15th to ensure their application receives a full review.

-Tuition for the current academic year (2018-2019) is $1096.00 /credit hour.
+Tuition for the current academic year (2021-2022) is $1,165/credit hour.
 M.S. students take a minimum of 24 credits over their two year course of study.
 Stipends or tuition remission are not provided to M.S. students, but all research supplies and equipment required for research projects are provided at no cost to the student.
 For more information regarding tuition for the Graduate Programs at the Stritch School of Medicine visit the following link: Tuition and Fees.